davidwong666/BuzzNet/README.md

 ### Fixed the following feature:

-- JWT Token Expiration Handling: Set the expiration time for JWT tokens to 1 hour to prevent rapid invalidation of JWT token, provide better user experience.
+- JWT Token Expiration Handling: Set the expiration time for JWT tokens to 3 hour to prevent rapid invalidation of JWT token, provide better user experience.

+- Modify env file for JWT_SECRET variable.

 ## 12-05-2025 Updates by Zhang Ka Sing